 Columbia, SC Dog Bites

-Being attacked by a dog can leave lasting physical and emotional injury.
+Being attacked by a dog can leave lasting physical and emotional injuries.
 Dog bites can leave deep cuts, torn muscles, and disfiguring scars that require cosmetic surgery to repair.
-The terror inflicted by a ferocious, biting dog can create psychological trauma that requires years of counseling to resolve.
+The terror inflicted by a ferocious, biting dog can create psychological trauma that requires years of counseling to address.

-If you or a loved one of yours has been seriously injured by a dog bite or mauling attack in the Columbia, SC, area, you should speak to an experienced dog bite attorney.
-You may be able to recover compensation for your medical bills and other costs and losses through a claim against the dog’s owner.
+If you or a loved one has been seriously injured by a dog bite or mauling attack in the Columbia, SC area, you should speak to an experienced dog bite attorney.
+You may be able to recover compensation for your medical bills and other costs and losses through a claim against the dog’s owner’s insurance policy.

 Our Columbia dog bite lawyers at the Joye Law Firm can put our experience to work for you.
 We have helped others in Columbia and throughout the Midlands obtain compensation after a dog owner’s carelessness or disregard for others’ safety led to a dog attack.
-The attorneys at Joye Law Firm have been representing injured people in South Carolina for 50 years.
-We care about the people we represent and are gratified by the comments we have received from former clients.
+The attorneys at Joye Law Firm have been representing injured people in South Carolina since 1968.
+We care about the people we represent, and are gratified by the many positive Google reviews we have received from former clients.

 Contact Our Columbia Dog Bite Lawyers Today

-The personal injury lawyers of the Joye Law Firm have nearly 250 years of combined experience successfully securing compensation for dog bite victims and others across South Carolina injured because of someone else’s negligence.
+The personal injury lawyers of the Joye Law Firm have over 300 years of combined experience, and know how to successfully secure compensation for dog bite victims and others across South Carolina injured because of someone else’s negligence.

 If you have suffered a dog-related injury in Columbia, Richland County, or elsewhere in the Midlands, we suggest you seek proper medical care and then contact us to discuss your legal rights.
 We can determine whether you have a valid injury claim and advise you of the appropriate next steps to take.